Exist-nt/VisdeurBot-YOLO/README.md

 # VisdeurBot-YOLO

 VisdeurBot is an AI model created to help identify fish travelling through the Weerdsluis canal of Utrecht, created using the [jetson-inference](https://github.com/dusty-nv/jetson-inference) packages for the Nvidia Jetson Orin Nano SoM.
-This repository is a fork of the original, using Ultralytics YOLO to be compatible on the latest Jetson systems.
+This repository is a fork of the original, using [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) to be compatible on the latest Jetson systems and other computers.

 Learn more about the Fish Doorbell project [here](https://visdeurbel.nl) ([English link](https://visdeurbel.nl/en)).